Jonathan Nez sworn in as Navajo Nation president

 He and Vice President Myron Lizer took the oath of office before a large crowd at an indoor sports arena in Fort Defiance, near the tribal capital, that dwindled as the ceremony ran longer than scheduled.

-The two easily won November’s general election to lead the tribe on the country’s largest Native American reservation for the next four years.
+The two easily won November’s general election to lead the tribe on the nation’s largest Native American reservation for the next four years.
 They will have to confront a loss of about $40 million in annual revenue and hundreds of jobs held by Navajos if a coal-fired power plant and its supply mine close in December, as expected.

 Nez and Lizer said they would support Navajo entrepreneurs and Navajo-owned businesses, eliminate redundancies in the tribal government and restore people’s trust in their leaders.
 They also vowed to work with tribal lawmakers.